Fabriciogg8/Flask_net/README.md

-# Flask_net
+# FLASK

-Social net created with Flask
+This is a repository working with Flask.

 ## Views